 Share Class Conversions.
-If a shareholder's account balance falls below the minimum initial investment amount of a class in which such shareholder is invested, the Global Equity, International Equity, Institutional Emerging Markets, International Small Companies, Frontier Emerging Markets, Global Equity Research, and Emerging Markets Research Portfolios may convert the shareholder's Institutional Class or Institutional Class I shares to Investor Class or Advisor Class shares (as applicable) of the same Portfolio, the Frontier Emerging Markets Portfolio may convert the Institutional Class II shares to Institutional Class I shares, at which time the shareholder's account will be subject to the requirements of Investor Class or Advisor Class shares, Institutional Class I shares or Class I shares, respectively.
+If a shareholder's account balance falls below the minimum initial investment amount of a class in which such shareholder is invested, the Global Equity, International Equity, Institutional Emerging Markets, International Small Companies, and Frontier Emerging Markets, may convert the shareholder's Institutional Class to Investor Class or Advisor Class shares (as applicable) of the same Portfolio, at which time the shareholder's account will be subject to the requirements of Investor Class or Advisor Class shares, respectively.
 Such shareholder will be notified and will be allowed 60 days to make additional investments before any conversion occurs.
 Any such conversion will occur at the relative NAV of the two share classes, without the imposition of any fees or other charges if the accounts are held directly with the Fund.
-Where a retirement plan or other financial intermediary holds Institutional Class, Institutional Class I or Institutional Class II, or Class I or Class II shares on behalf of its participants or clients, shares held by such participants or clients will be converted to Investor Class, Institutional Class I, or Class I shares as described above when a participant or client rolls over its accounts with the retirement plan or financial intermediary into an individual retirement account and such participant or client is not otherwise eligible to purchase Institutional Class, Institutional Class II, or Class II shares of the Portfolio.
+Where a retirement plan or other financial intermediary holds Institutional Class shares on behalf of its participants or clients, shares held by such participants or clients will be converted to Investor Class shares as described above when a participant or client rolls over its accounts with the retirement plan or financial intermediary into an individual retirement account and such participant or client is not otherwise eligible to purchase Institutional Class of the Portfolio.
 A conversion between share classes of the same Portfolio is generally not a taxable event.